department-of-veterans-affairs/va.gov-team/products/vet-transition-support/research/2024-10-user-testing-v2/research-plan.md

 -	No

 ### Timeline
-We plan to interview Veterans, TSMs, and COs over approximately a 2-week period (August 6th through August 16th).
+We plan to interview Veterans, TSMs, and COs over approximately a 2-week period (October 31st through November 13th).
 Dates are subject to move based on participant availability.

 #### Prepare
 We will be testing our product on the [VA staging site](https://staging.va.gov/benefit-eligibility-questionnaire/introduction).